msea1/MiscCode/Python/test.md

 ---

-**"free" funicular**: _11:08:10 +04_
-Charged 1 manat.
-The low level scam like that I don't much mind.

-Also charged 1 manat for a water.
-No way

----

 **Loooooong siesta**: _20:52:52 +04_
-Went back to the hostel around 1p meaning to escape the sun and think of what to do.
+Went back to the hostel around 1p intending just to escape the sun for a bit and think of what to do.

 Used a decent chunk of time interacting on tinder.
 A couple prostitutes.
 Weirdly the rate seems to be for two hours.
 Ranges from 100 to 150

-Anyways, ended up falling asleep and instead of a cat nap, everytime ibwokenup there was no motivation to do anything so went back to sleep.
+Anyways, ended up falling asleep and instead of a cat nap, everytime I woke up there was no motivation to do anything so went back to sleep.
 Stayed in bed until 8:30!
 Not going to be great for getting on a normal schedule but oh well.

 Larger picture I'm just not very excited by Baku.
 Can't quite tell why.
 Even in places not my fancy I usually get an energy boost from arriving.
 Instead I'm more wondering if I'll feel so nonplussed all trip.
 Maybe I'm just put off by the disappointing hostel and bulvar rip-off?